smith-chem-wisc/FlashLFQ/README.md

 The following headers are required in the list of MS/MS identifications:

-    File Name - File extensions should be tolerated, but no extension is tested more extensively (e.g. use MyFile and not MyFile.mzML)
+    File Name - With or without file extension (e.g. MyFile or MyFile.mzML)

-    Base Sequence - Should only contain amino acid sequences, or it will likely result in a crash
+    Base Sequence - Should only contain an amino acid sequence (e.g., PEPTIDE and not PEPT[Phosphorylation]IDE

     Full Sequence - Modified sequence.
-Can contain any letters, but must be consistent between the same peptidoform to get accurate results
+Can contain any characters (e.g., PEPT[Phosphorylation]IDE is fine), but must be consistent between the same peptidoform to get accurate results

     Peptide Monoisotopic Mass - Theoretical monoisotopic mass, including modification mass